BayAreaMetro/petrale/policies/plu/hybrid_index/README.md

 and then creating a heuristic-based hybrid index (via [script 3](../3_create_heuristic_hybrid_idx.py), which indicates using BASIS data for a given variable and a given jurisdiction if (and only if) the capacity is not affected too much (determined by a threshold for percentage change).

 In Final Blueprint, the BASIS team received feedback from stakeholders and, along with updating BASIS BOC lookup table, made [recommendations](hybrid_idx_update_10192020.csv) on updating the hybrid index used in Draft Blueprint.
 Based on this, we created a new set of hybrid index (via [hybrid_index_fb_revision](../hybrid_index_fb_revision.ipynb) which updates the hybrid index and tracks if a jurisdiction's following zoning attributes have been updated: max_far, max_dua, residential_devType, nonresidential_devType).
+This is then used to create UrbanSim inputs `zoning_parcels.csv` and `zoning_lookup.csv` (via [script 4](../4_create_hybrid_urbansim_input.py)) for test runs.
+Based on the test run results and base zoning comparison maps (created via [create_jurisdiction_map.py](../create_jurisdiction_map.py), we manually edited the hybrid indexes for several jurisdictions.

 Thus, the files in this directory are: